v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     }
 ```

-This class diagram illustrates a WeChat Mini Program Demo application startup class WxMaDemoApplication based on Spring Boot.
-It depends on the run method of the SpringApplication class through its main method to launch the entire Spring Boot application.
-The diagram clearly marks SpringApplication's role as the core startup class of the Spring Framework, along with the simple structure of WxMaDemoApplication as a user-defined startup class, demonstrating the standard bootstrapping pattern of a Spring Boot application.
+This code demonstrates a standard Spring Boot application startup class structure.
+The WxMaDemoApplication class is marked as the Spring Boot application entry point via the @SpringBootApplication annotation, and its main method launches the entire application through SpringApplication.run().
+The class diagram clearly shows the dependency relationship between WxMaDemoApplication and the SpringApplication class, as well as the run method provided by SpringApplication as a core framework class.
+This method accepts the primary configuration class and command-line arguments, returning an application context object.
+This structure reflects Spring Boot's design philosophy of convention over configuration.

 ### Internal Method Call Graph